Dropmajor/Year-1-web-assignment/README.md

 # Year-1-web-assignment
-Created as part of my first year at bournemouth university studying computing.
-The assignements task was to create a full stack book list web application using javascript, css, html and python and flask<br>
+This was created as part of my first year at bournemouth university in early 2022 The assignments task was to create a full stack book list web application using javascript, css, html and python and flask<br>
-The assignment required me to implement the ability to create, delete, update and search book records<br>
+The assignment required the implementation of CRUD function on book records<br>
 The records were stored in a json file
-<br>I got full marks for this assignment <br>
+<br>Full marks were recieved for the assignment<br>
 The default page view<br>
 <img src="/photos/web_example.PNG">
 Search functionality<br>